 Make sure people know the difference between those things – so when they talk, everyone will know what’s meant when someone says, “we’ve got to consult so and so.”

-Once you’re clear on who’s doing what and when, when you’ve mapped out all the steps and your team are on the same page, take a look at Project Management Part 2: Things to do during the project.
+So once you’re clear on who’s doing what and when at the start, when you’ve mapped out all the steps and your team are on the same page, take a look at Project Management Part 2: Things to do during the project.

-If you’re struggling with projects and need some help with them, get in touch.
-At Then Somehow, we have tools and programmes that can help.
+If you’re struggling with projects and everyone is doing things differently and inconsistently, and need some help, get in touch.
+At Then Somehow, we have tools and programmes that are good at helping your team agree a consistent approach.
 Get in touch here.